 - ECM

-- Pressure Sensors
+- Pressure sensors

 - Temperature Sensors

-- Crankshaft Position Sensor
+- Crankshaft position sensor

-- Secondary Position Sensor
+- Secondary position sensor

-- · Solenoid for the Fuel Injection Pump
+- The solenoid for the fuel injection pump

-- Wastegate Solenoid
+- Wastegate solenoid

-- Electronic Unit Injectors
+- Electronic unit injectors

 ECM

 The Electronic Control Module (ECM) (1) functions as a governor and a computer for the fuel system.
 The ECM receives signals from the sensors in order to control the timing and the engine speed.